Ennis House: Use as a setting or filming location

 TV shows have also used the house as a filming location, including Twin Peaks and Buffy the Vampire Slayer, and the Ennis House is also depicted in animated TV shows such as South Park.
 The house has been featured in commercials for companies such as Calvin Klein, Chanel, and Renault, as well as publicity stills for firms such as IBM and photo shoots for magazines such as Playboy.
-In addition, it has been a setting for other media such as music videos and fashion shoots.
+In addition, it has been a setting for other media, such as music videos and fashion shoots.
 Other films and TV shows have also copied the house's design in their sets, including episodes of the TV series The Studio.
-In 2025, the Frank Lloyd Wright Foundation signed a licensing agreement with the house's owners Rob Rosenheck and Cindy Capobianco, allowing them to make documentaries about the Ennis House and the other Wright houses in Greater Los Angeles.
+In 2025, the Frank Lloyd Wright Foundation signed a licensing agreement with the house's owners, Rob Rosenheck and Cindy Capobianco, allowing them to make documentaries about the Ennis House and the other Wright houses in Greater Los Angeles.

 Media about the house

-The Ennis House also has been the subject of media in its own right, being featured in several documentaries.
+The Ennis House has also been the subject of media in its own right, being featured in several documentaries.
 For instance, the Ennis House was one of several architectural landmarks detailed in the documentary Los Angeles Plays Itself, and the Ennis House and Wright's other houses in Los Angeles were also detailed in the 2018 documentary That Far Corner.
 The house has been depicted in exhibitions, such as a 1988 exhibit on Wright's textile-block houses at Barnsdall Art Park and a 2005 photography exhibit in the Getty Center.
-An animated tour of the Ennis House was also released on CD-ROM in 1995, and the house has been shown in other media such as a 2002 pop-up book about Wright's work.
+An animated tour of the Ennis House was also released on CD-ROM in 1995, and the house has been shown in other media, such as a 2002 pop-up book about Wright's work.